deweylab/RSEM/README.md

 generality, we use human genome as an example and in addition build Bowtie indices.

-For RefSeq, the genome and annotation file in GFF3 format can be found at RefSeq genomes FTP:
+For **RefSeq**, the genome and annotation file in GFF3 format can be found at RefSeq genomes FTP:

 ```